LarsThe18Th/Small-Projects/MSX/Hardware/Circuit-Designer_JoyDongle/ReadMe.md

 | 0 | 1 | 0 |

-You can create this with a NOT and an AND gate.
+With the above truth table you can create the following logical diagram with only a NOT and a AND gate.
 ![You can create this with a NOT and an AND gate.](https://raw.githubusercontent.com/LarsThe18Th/Small-Projects/refs/heads/master/MSX/Hardware/Circuit-Designer_JoyDongle/notand.png)

 My intention was to make the logic gates with only transistors and resistors, this is the circuit I used.